rosanoisalex/ticktacktoe_rn/README.md

  this doc is work in progress

 ### Overview
-This React Native application is designed with a modular, well-organized architecture that enforces a clear separation of concerns.
+This React Native application is designed to help folks stay organized - enforces a clear separation of concerns.
 It utilizes modern React patterns, TypeScript for strong type safety, and Expo to deliver a smooth and efficient development experience.

 ### Architecture